-In 1995, a film critic (Grant Foerster) had amazing things to say about God of Gamblers Returns in an issue of a H.K. film magazine called HKFM: “The film takes us through a wild, rollicking, action-packed, comic, suspenseful, goofy and even heartbreaking adventure of a year.
+A film critic (Grant Foerster) had amazing things to say about God of Gamblers Returns in an issue of a H.K. film magazine called HKFM (circa 1995): “The film takes us through a wild, rollicking, action-packed, comic, suspenseful, goofy and even heartbreaking adventure of a year.
 Wong, again, provides a film that is nothing short of great crowd-pleasing fun.
 The comedy flows well within the narrative even as it flies off into slapstick and self-referential parody.
 The film is loaded with clever culturally conscious scenes and witty Cantonese dialogue which acknowledge the original film and the star culture that surrounds it.
 After all of its sprawling comedy, the film’s ability to convincingly relay the degree of intensity and seriousness of its final reel is a credit to director Wong.”

-In 1997, another critic (Shelley Kraicer) had this to say about the movie: “All I can say is that, as a confirmed partisan of the Wong Jing is the cause of all blackest evil in the film world school of thought, even I was totally delighted by God of Gamblers Returns.
+The movie had opened on the same day as Forrest Gump (December 15, 1994), but Jing’s movie was the bigger hit as it earned H.K.$ 52,581,796 while the Tom Hanks film had only earned H.K.$ 33,565,555 by the time that it finished screening on June 1, 1995.
+In 1997, another critic (a man named Shelley Kraicer) had this to say about Jing’s movie: “As a confirmed partisan of the Wong Jing is the cause of all blackest evil in the film world school of thought, even I was totally delighted by God of Gamblers Returns.
 It was somehow one of the most thoroughly entertaining Hong Kong films that I’ve ever seen.
 It was a perfect balance of goofiness, political parody and everyone’s comic energies, especially the out-sized acting talents reinforcing each other.
 I can exactly remember the feeling of leaving the theater, lingering in an entire lobby of people buzzing, thrilled and reluctant to come down from the high that God of Gamblers Returns managed to produce.”

-Another Brian (surnamed Thibodeau) defended him on the Hong Kong Movie Database): “Typical Wong Jing stuff is hardly limited to him in the world of Hong Kong cinema – an everything-but-the-kitchen-sink, gerry-rigged milieu if ever there was one, where plenty of filmmakers seem to understand the need to genre-jump several times within a single picture.
-My Name is Nobody is probably only atypical if you compare it to his other gambling pictures or the all-out crazies with which he’s often identified in spite of having done a sizable amount of straight-laced features.
-In fact, compared to much of his output, My Name is Nobody is rather subtle, all things considered, although Wong doesn’t ditch the gags entirely.
+Another Brian (surnamed Thibodeau) defended him on the Hong Kong Movie Database Forum): “Typical Wong Jing stuff is hardly limited to him in the world of Hong Kong cinema – an everything-but-the-kitchen-sink, gerry-rigged milieu if ever there was one, where plenty of filmmakers seem to understand the need to genre-jump several times within a single picture.
+My Name is Nobody is probably only atypical if you compare it to his other gambling pictures or the all-out crazies with which he’s often identified in spite of having done a sizeable amount of straight-laced features.
+In fact, compared to much of his output, My Name is Nobody is rather subtle (all things considered) although Wong doesn’t ditch the gags entirely.
 Did I mention that Shu Qi plays a blind Christian fashion model?”

-This Brian explains why Jing has been stigmatized in the eyes of modern critics: “In my early days discovering H.K. cinema, a lot of then-available resources, many of them fanzines or magazines like Asian Trash Cinema (a truly rotten moniker) seemed to have it in for Jing due to his populist aspirations and seeming fixation on the puerile or sexual.
+This Brian explains why Jing is still stigmatized by Western critics after so many years: “In my early days discovering H.K. cinema, a lot of then-available resources, many of them fanzines or magazines like Asian Trash Cinema (a truly rotten moniker) seemed to have it in for Jing due to his populist aspirations and seeming fixation on the puerile or sexual.
 Since these publications were often all there was on the subject, newbies like myself were often dealt lower expectations with which to view these films.
 I used to say I never trusted the critics, and generally I still don’t, since film appreciation can often be so subjective an experience.
 When venturing into what was uncharted territory, and living in a medium-size city with few if any other burgeoning fans, I was left far too often to trust the instincts of people who I’d eventually come to despise for their snivelling disdain for filmmakers like Wong who actually represented the norms of H.K. cinema rather than the exceptions, and this ultimately led me to seriously revise my own preconceptions of the form.”

-Fittingly, Chang Cheh’s memoir quotes Jing talking about Li Han-Hsiang (another director): “He died on the battlefield.”
+Fittingly, Chang Cheh’s memoir quotes Wong Jing similarly talking about Li Han-Hsiang (all three men were Shaw Brothers directors): “He died on the battlefield.”